SanyaOgr/stb-crop/README.md

-# stb-crop
+# stb-cut
-Utility for crop images based on stb-image library
+Utility for cut images, based on stb-image library

 ## TODO
 - presets for default build and RPi build
-- script for stb-crop
+- script for stb-cut